 We start with Dropbox.
 Arguably the most popular file-sharing platform in the world.
-Dropbox offers options for individual users as well as business.
+Dropbox offers options for individual users as well as businesses.
 Dropbox is great for teams.
 It’s compatible with all major operating systems including mobile devices.
-Theres also a pretty robust desktop app so you can access your files directly from your computer instead of logging in to Dropbox via a web browser.
+There’s also a pretty robust desktop app so you can access your files directly from your computer instead of logging in to Dropbox via a web browser.
 Let’s dive into some of the benefits.

 What’s more important than accessing your files?
 The peace of mind that files are safe.
 Files transferred to and from Dropbox are protected by SSL encryption.
 This means only authorized parties you’ve granted permission to are able to access specific files or folders.
 You can also revoke their access at any time.

-Somethings to keep in mind with Dropbox are their support options and limited drive size when you’re first starting out.
+Some things to keep in mind with Dropbox are their support options and limited drive size when you’re first starting out.
 Dropbox support is only available via email.
 While convenient, you may find frustration when trying to contact Dropbox for support.
 Their response times can also be improved.

-New Dropbox users get a 30 day trial but are limited to 2GB of storage for individual users.
+New Dropbox users get a 30-day trial but are limited to 2GB of storage for individual users.
 While this isn’t very much space considering the size of our files nowadays, you can try Dropbox for free with all features unlocked.
 This way you can try it before you buy it.

 Sharepoint has a lot of critics but it does have a lot of great functionality.
-Like Dropbox, it’s multi platform, files can be accessed right from your desktop and its part of the overall Office365 suite of apps.
+Like Dropbox, it’s multi-platform, files can be accessed right from your desktop, and it’s part of the overall Office365 suite of apps.
 Sharepoint is a great option if you’re already in the O365 environment.
-You can easily setup “Sharepoint Sites” to store and share data with your team.
+You can easily set up “Sharepoint Sites” to store and share data with your team.

 One of Sharepoint’s strong points is that it’s highly customizable.
 The best Sharepoint sites have a lot of customized dev work behind them.
 The best Sharepoint sites are also highly disciplined.
 If you and your team keep good habits with where files are stored and who has access to them then you can avoid a lot of headaches down the road as it pertains to cleanup.

-Direct integration with the Office365 suite means that all of your Word, Excel and Powerpoint documents are easily accessible.
+Direct integration with the Office365 suite means that all of your Word, Excel, and Powerpoint documents are easily accessible.
 You can even edit these documents right from your web browser or the Sharepoint app if you’re on the go.
-Sharepoint lets you see who created a document, who the last person to edit it was and most importantly, manage security permissions at the file and folder level.
+Sharepoint lets you see who created a document, who the last person to edit it was, and most importantly, manage security permissions at the file and folder level.

 Every platform has its drawbacks.
 Sharepoint Setup can become complicated.
-While you can definitely start with the out of the box solution, if you really want to get the most out of your investment, it’s highly recommended that you bring in a consultant.
+While you can definitely start with the out-of-the-box solution, if you really want to get the most out of your investment, it’s highly recommended that you bring in a consultant.
 The most functional Sharepoint sites need regular monitoring and maintenance; both for updates to the platform and to ensure documents remain where they should be.

 Setting up Sharepoint can also get expensive.
 If you prefer to have a local server dedicated to Sharepoint, it can run you upwards of almost $10,000.
 This of course depends on how much content you plan to store and how many users plan to access your Sharepoint.
 Licenses can get expensive as well.
-Per user license costs range from $5 a user upwards of $20 for a Microsoft E3 license.
+Per-user license costs range from $5 a user upwards to $20 for a Microsoft E3 license.
 If you’re working with an Azure backend then you may already be familiar with E3 licenses.

 Finally, training.
 Once your site is up and running, your team is going to need to learn how to use it.
-Some organizations have internal resources for trainings.
-Others choose to bring in an outside trainer or utilize an IT team to facilitate a training.
+Some organizations have internal resources for training.
+Others choose to bring in an outside trainer or utilize an IT team to facilitate training.
 If you want to get the most out of your investment, it’s important that you also invest in making sure everyone is trained and comfortable with Sharepoint.

 Box is another heavy hitter in the file share industry.
 The company was started in 2005 and was originally a project that CEO and founder Aaron Levie started in college.
 Box is similar to Dropbox in its functionality and user interface but has a slew of features that helps Box to standout.